MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Get-JobTrigger.md

 ### Example 6: Get the job trigger property of a scheduled job

-The command uses the Get-ScheduledJob cmdlet to get the Test-HelpFiles scheduled job.
-Then it uses the dot method (.) to get the **JobTriggers** property of the Test-HelpFiles scheduled job.

 ```powershell
 (Get-ScheduledJob Test-HelpFiles).JobTriggers
 ```

-The second command uses the Get-ScheduledJob cmdlet to get all scheduled jobs on the local computer.
-It uses the Foreach-Object cmdlet to get the value of the JobTrigger property of each scheduled job.

 ```powershell
 Get-ScheduledJob | ForEach-Object {$_.JobTriggers}